fidlabs/data-prep-standard/README.md

 This project provides an *interoperable* and *standardized* data set manifest and a standardized method of preparing data to produce that manifest.
-Between these and a refernce implementation of data prep tooling, it becomes easy for motivated actors to store data sets on Filecoin and provide an easy way for them - and potentially 3rd parties - to identify, download and use the data set once stored on Filecoin.
+Between these and a reference implementation of data prep tooling, it becomes easy for motivated actors to store data sets on Filecoin and provide an easy way for them - and potentially 3rd parties - to identify, download and use the data set once stored on Filecoin.